MichaelTA0111/ELE3001-FYP-BEng/doc/meetings.md

 - MA to create updated Gantt chart taking feedback into account.
 - MA to attempt to install DPDK.
 - MA to run DPDK helloworld example application.

+### Friday 4<sup>th</sup> November 2022 (1:30pm) – MA/PT/DCG/DCD/DCP
+Discussion:
+- DCP introduced himself and asked for a project overview.
+MA and PT explained the project outline including the 2 packet processing applications which are to be developed and that they will have their performances compared to one another.
+- DCG asked about current progress since the first check-in meeting.
+MA explained that the board was set up with CheriBSD OS installed, network connectivity established, and programs such as Vim have been installed.
+- DCD asked about what testing will be done for the applications.
+PT explained that the focus will be on incoming packets which could either be maliciously crafted or poorly written, so there will be artificially crafted malicious packets used for testing.
+There will be checks to ensure that no access is granted beyond the bounds specified in the CHERI capabilities and that any permissions are enforced correctly, e.g. incoming packets will always have the executable permission removed.
+- MA explained that he has been able to compile some sample C applications on the board.
+DCP asked if the applications were hybrid or PureCap and MA said they have been PureCap.
+- MA and PT asked about the interim report due for the DSbD team.
+DCG explained that more information including the template to follow will be emailed the following Monday.
+- DCG recommended joining the DSbD Slack group if not already a part of it.
+PT is a member but MA is not.

+Actions:
+- MA to join DSbD Slack group.